Gossypol

 Gossypol (/ˈɡɒsəpɒl/) is a natural phenol derived from the cotton plant (genus Gossypium).
 Gossypol is a phenolic aldehyde that permeates cells and acts as an inhibitor for several dehydrogenase enzymes.
 It is a yellow pigment.
 The structure exhibits atropisomerism, with the two enantiomers having different biochemical properties.

 Among other applications, it has been tested as a male oral contraceptive in China.
 In addition to its putative contraceptive properties, gossypol has also long been known to possess antimalarial properties.

+History

+Utilization of cotton-seed oil in the 19th century was complicated by the fact that it stained everything.
+In 1882-1883 James Longmore from Liverpool took several patents on separating the colorant by partial saponification of the oil, and in 1886 he presented his findings to the local section of the Society of Chemical Industry.
+He is often considered the discoverer of gossypol, even though he only isolated it in crude form.

+The name was coined in 1899 by Leon Marchlewski, who first purified the compound and studied some of its chemical properties.
+W. A. Withers and F. E. Carruth first attributed the toxic properties of the cotton seed (known since the 19th c.) to gossypol in 1915, and its chemical formula was established in 1927 by Earl Perry Clark (1892-1943).

 Biosynthesis

 Gossypol is a terpenoid aldehyde which is formed metabolically through acetate via the isoprenoid pathway.
 The sesquiterpene dimer undergoes a radical coupling reaction to form gossypol.
 The biosynthesis begins when geranyl pyrophosphate (GPP) and isopentenyl pyrophosphate (IPP) are combined to make the sesquiterpene precursor farnesyl diphosphate (FPP).
 The cadinyl cation (1) is oxidized to 2 by (+)-δ-cadinene synthase.
 The (+)-δ-cadinene (2) is involved in making the basic aromatic sesquiterpene unit, homigossypol, by oxidation, which generates the 3 (8-hydroxy-δ-cadinene) with the help of (+)-δ-cadinene 8-hyroxylase.
 Compound 3 goes through various oxidative processes to make 4 (deoxyhemigossypol), which is oxidized by one electron into hemigossypol (5, 6, 7) and then undergoes a phenolic oxidative coupling, ortho to the phenol groups, to form gossypol (8).
 The coupling is catalyzed by a hydrogen peroxide-dependent peroxidase enzyme, which results in the final product.